 If you’re using the Classic Editor in WordPress, creating excerpts of your posts visible on your home page will clean up your blog roll and make it easy for your readers to find the content they’re looking for.

-In this article (with video), you’re going to learn how to add Read More to blog posts and how to use it in the right way to engage your readers quickly.
+In this article (with video), I’m going to show you how to add Read More to blog posts to engage your readers quickly.
 Don’t worry, there’s no coding needed.
 It’s as easy as the press of one button!
-This will improve your bounce rate and keep eyes on your site longer!

 How to Add Read More to Blog Posts

-Watch the following video to understand the simple process of how to add read more to blog posts.
-It’s quick and easy and doing it right will have your readers wanting to do exactly what the tag says: read more!
+Watch the following video to understand the very simple process of how to add those “Read More” tags you’ve seen on blogs everywhere.
+It’s quick, it’s easy, and doing it right will have your readers wanting to do exactly what the tag says: read more!

-The following steps show how to add Read More to blog posts.
+The following easy steps show how to add Read More to blog posts.

-Place the cursor wherever you’d like to create a break in your content and then click the Read More tag.
+Now go down to your content and place the cursor wherever you’d like to end your excerpt.
+Then click the Read More tag.

 And this is how your post will appear from your blogroll once saved and published.

-Your post now shows just a couple of sentences of content before the prompt to read more.
-Notice the prompt may not say “Read More” but may say something like “Continue Reading” as in this example once published.
+Notice that the “Read More” prompt once published may not say “Read More” but may say something like “Continue Reading” as in this example.
 This is theme dependent and will vary from theme to theme.

-Understanding how to add read more to blog posts is a quick and painless process that once put into use, can really add to the aesthetics of your blog and improve the user experience.
+This means you want to make it as easy as possible to navigate your website and blog roll.
+Understanding how to add read more to blog posts is a quick and painless process to do that.
+Once put into use, it can really add to the aesthetics of your blog and improve the user experience.